 If instead we dwell on the negatives that we don’t want to happen, our focus will be shifted toward negative outcomes.
 We will have a harder time finding and seizing on resources that can help us rebuild our lives and meet our challenges with compassion and resourcefulness.

-For help dealing with your challenges, connect immediately with the team here at the Kraut Law Group.
+For help dealing with your challenges, connect immediately with the team here at the Kraut Criminal & DUI Lawyers.
 Attorney Michael Kraut is a recognized and highly experienced Southern California white collar crime attorney.
 His unique vantage as a former prosecutor (and Harvard Law School educated lawyer on top of that) gives him a competitive advantage over other defense attorneys, since he understands on a personal level how prosecutors think.